apollosolutions/federated-subscriptions/readme.md

 # Federated Subscriptions

-This repository provides a collection of examples and references for implementing federated graphql subscriptions with Apollo Router.
+This repository provides a end-to-end demo of federated subscriptions with Apollo Federation along with a collection of examples and implementation patterns that can be easily wired into the demo environment.

 ```shell
 .